 Being able to measure performance in an organization is not an easy task.
 There is a process that needs following in order to effectively do so.

-• How often there are check-ins between a manager and the employee (this can be collated at an individual employee-level, individual manager-level, or departmentally).
+- How often check-ins between a manager and the employee take place (this can be collated at an individual employee-level, individual manager-level, or departmentally).

-• Compare and contrast your data and performance standarts with previous years.
+- Compare and contrast your data and performance standards with previous years.
 If your performance management processes are effective, then there should be an upward trend in the ratio of high-performing to under-performing employees.

 Use these evaluation criteria as a metric to see if you are continuously improving.
 Use the initial information criteria to see if your current processes are properly set up and being engaged with.

-Some other cited benefits of performance management software include:
+Some other benefits of performance management software include:

-If you are intrested in this, check out these blogs: ‘Don't Think Performance Management Software Is "Worth It"?
+If you're intrested in this, check out these blogs: ‘Don't Think Performance Management Software Is "Worth It"?
 Think Again’ or ‘Performance management software: Is it worth an investment?’.
-Alternatively, read our other blogs which span a range of HR topics and debates.